ahmad-ibra/k8s-oidc-rbac/README.md

 Purpose is to test out RBAC with a OIDC provider.

 The `/kind` directory shows how to setup the cluster.

-The `/oath-server` direstory contains a go server that handles the OAUTH hanshake with Okta in lue of a frontend
+The `/oath-server` directory contains a go server that handles the OAUTH hanshake with Okta in lue of a frontend

+The `/k8s-backend` directory contains a go server that will run in a cluster and is used to create, get, and list pods in a cluster.
+This server will impersonate users that invoke its endpoints.
+K8s native RBAC will ensure only authorized users can create, get, and list pods.

 ## Okta Setup